lor-enz/pi-info-epaper/README.md

 ![paper-vax-update-showcase](https://user-images.githubusercontent.com/33176142/142194954-c7d4dd77-aa9f-4d4d-9a38-d57d85000496.gif)

-This is an older software version that estimated how many vaccine doses would be given out on a day and would update the number as fast as the screen allows it (~every 5 seconds).
+This is an older software version that estimates how many vaccine doses would be given out on a day and would update the number as fast as the screen allows it (~every 5 seconds).

 It also shows a nice 3D printed case for the screen, adapter and pizero I designed myself :)